Manojkannan0803/Path-planner/Refactoring_MATLAB_AD/README.md

 ---

-**Note**: This refactored architecture demonstrates how TwinSim's layered architectural patterns can be successfully applied to transform monolithic code into a maintainable, extensible system.
+**Note**: This refactored architecture demonstrates how XX (work)'s layered architectural patterns can be successfully applied to transform monolithic code into a maintainable, extensible system.